Murders of Karlie Pearce-Stevenson and Khandalyce Pearce: Committal hearing

 During his committal hearing in August 2017, it was alleged that Holdom had told a witness he stepped on Pearce-Stevenson's throat, crushed her windpipe and buried her body in the Belanglo forest.
 It was also alleged he stopped at a supermarket and bought duct tape and garbage bags before he suffocated Pearce in a motel in Narrandera, stuffed her body in a suitcase, and dumped it in Wynarka where it remained for nearly seven years.
 His first appearance in the Supreme Court of New South Wales was on 1 December 2017.
 His trial was expected to take three months from 6 August 2018, however on 31 July 2018, Holdom pleaded guilty to the murders.
 His sentencing, originally set for 29 September, was moved to 9 November, where he faced two life sentences.

 The brutality of the murders was publicly revealed following his guilty plea.
 Holdom also had a prior history of violence against women and an interest in sexual violence toward children.
 A police fact sheet tendered to the court cited evidence of a sexual motive to the murder of the child.

 Bruce Pearce, Pearce-Stevenson's father and Pearce's grandfather, gave a written statement during the sentencing, expressing his desire for a death sentence against Holdom.
 New South Wales abolished the death penalty for murder in 1955.
 Prosecutor Mark Tedeschi described the murders as a "thrill killing", and said "Both murders fall within the worst case and can aptly be described as atrocious, detestable, hateful, gravely reprehensible and extremely wicked".

 Sentence

-On 30 November 2018, Holdom was sentenced in the NSW Supreme Court to two consecutive life sentences without parole for the murders.
+On 30 November 2018, Holdom was sentenced in the Supreme Court of New South Wales for two charges of murder.
+When sentencing, Justice Robert Hulme ordered: "I am satisfied beyond reasonable doubt that [Holdom's] culpability is so extreme, and that his crimes are of a level of heinousness, that no objective or subjective factors mitigates the need to impose the ultimate sentence...
+For the murder of Karlie Jade Pearce-Stevenson the offender is sentenced to imprisonment for life.
+For the murder of Khandalyce Kiara Pearce the offender is sentenced to imprisonment for life."
+Justice Hulme did not set a non-parole period, therefore Holdom is to remain incarcerated for the remainder of his natural life.